Skip to main content

 • Discuss how resolutions can help strengthen your bond, improve communication, and enhance closeness.

-• Avoid blaming your partner or focusing on the negative aspects of your relationship, which can lead to defensiveness and conflict.
+• Avoid blaming your partner or focusing on the negatives, which can lead to defensiveness and conflict.

-When deciding on a resolution, take some time to talk about what you hope to get from the resolution.
+When deciding on a resolution, take time to talk about what you hope to get from the resolution.
 For example, if you want to get active together, what do you hope will result from that?
-Do you want to lose weight or feel closer as a couple or both?
-Identify the “why” behind the resolution.
-This will help you stay motivated when your motivation dips.
+Do you want to lose weight, feel closer as a couple, or both?
+Identifying the “why” behind the resolution can help you stay motivated when your motivation dips.

 Here are some other key points to keep in mind when discussing New Year’s resolutions with your partner: